 Having previously worked at landscape architecture practices in London and a NGO in Greece, Eleni is currently part of our York Central and Whiteley’s project teams.

 Gilles has deep knowledge and interest in plants, horticulture, gardens and planting schemes which he enjoys integrating into his design ideas.
 He is currently leading the Europea Neo Brussels team and working on a number of projects in France.

 Joe manages international competitions, new business, and marketing communications and PR - including the development of collateral such as brochures and books.

-Ulijona joined our Accounts department part-time in October 2016, whilst maintaining an artist-practice alongside her role.
+Ulijona joined our Accounts department in October 2016, working alongside our internal and external finance team.
+Her part time role allows her to maintain an artist-practice alongside her role at the practice.